Algebraic-Programming/HiCR/examples/channels/variableSize/mpsc/locking/README.rst

 For running this example, both the number of producers and the size of the buffers is configurable per command line.
 For example:

-* :code:`mpirun -n 16 ./mpi 3` launches the examples with 15 producers and a consumer buffer of size 3, which *is shared among all the producers*.
+* :code:`mpirun -n 16 ./mpi 256` launches the examples with 15 producers and a consumer buffer of size 256 tokens, which *is shared among all the producers*.

+In the example, each producer will push 3 different-size arrays into the consumer buffer: a 5-element array, a 4-element array, and a 3-element array.
+The elements are initialized at each producer as:

+* `{producerId, 0, producerId, 2 * producerId, 3 * producerId}`
+* `{producerId, 4 * producerId, 5 * producerId, 6 * producerId}`
+* `{producerId, 7 * producerId, 8 * producerId}`

-In the example, each producer will push numeric tokens into the consumer buffer.
-The semantics here is different from most other channel versions, as the channel is a shared resource with many producers.
+The semantics for locking channels is different from most other channel versions, as the channel is a shared resource with many producers.
 The push returns the success status of the operation, and to ensure success, busy waiting might be needed:

 .. code-block:: C++